Center on Global Food and Agriculture Panel of Advisors

 Former Secretary of the US Department of Agriculture.

 Ann M. Veneman served as the executive director of the United Nations Children's Fund (UNICEF) from 2005 to 2010, and as the United States Secretary of Agriculture from 2001 to 2005.
 Veneman currently serves on the boards of directors for Alexion Pharmaceuticals and Nestlé SA.
-She is also a board member for the National 4-H Council and the Global Innovative Health Technology Fund, and a member of the Council on Foreign Relations and The Trilateral Commission.
+She is also a board member for the National 4-H Council and the Global Innovative Health Technology Fund.

 Executive Director, The Vitality Group